wenxueanxianglai/LearningNote/LearningNote/LearnCPlusPlusOnMac/Chapter_1/1_Getting_Started.md

 ---
 ### briefly
 #### 1. adverb[ADVERB with verb]
-Something that happens or is done **briefly** happens or is done for a very shor period of time.
+Something that happens or is done **briefly** happens or is done for a very short period of time.
 * He smiled **briefly**
 * Guerillas captured and **briefly** held an important provincial capital.